 Everyone working with pupils needs to be familiar with local procedures and protocols for safeguarding their welfare.
 Adults have a duty to report any child protection or welfare concerns to a designated member of staff.
-In the case of a child protection issue they should contact the Designated Safeguarding Lead, and for general welfare concerns they should contact the Child and Family Support Team.
-If there are any doubts, then it is best to speak to the Designated Lead for clarification.
+In the case of a child protection issue they should contact the Designated Safeguarding Lead, and for general welfare concerns they should contact the Heads of Year.
+If there are any doubts, then it is best to speak to the Designated Officer for clarification.